Mercury13/unicodia/develop.md

   * If emoji-related library data changed → copy opt.xml from AutoBuilder to NotoEmoji
   * Make sure **Unicodia is closed**, run tape.bat
 * Two or more skintones (e.g. interracial kiss/handshake): same.
 They are repainted sometimes, but not checked.
-  * Algorithm 1 is for interracial handshakes (few colours, easy, tedious), algorithm 2 is for wrestlers/Playboy bunnies (harder but quicker to de), they won’t be described here.
+  * Algorithm 1 is for interracial handshakes (few colours, easy, tedious), algorithm 2 is for wrestlers/Playboy bunnies (harder but quicker to do), they won’t be described here.
 * One skintone (one person, same-race handshake…), repainted versions are stored
   * Just store them.
   * After that press Ctrl+Shift+Q in Unicodia.